zipwith/funlangs/README.md

 * Week 4

+  - `countdown.lhs`:  Code for solving the countdown problem, developed in class, but heavily based on the implementation in Chapter 9, "Programming in Haskell (2nd ed)" by Graham Hutton.

   - `aug.hs`: Code for "Using Types to Parse Natural Language".
     The paper and the original version of the code is available at http://web.cecs.pdx.edu/~mpj/pubs/aug.html.